CS-196-Applied-GenAI/project-repository-ksuh5/frontprompt.md

 Goal:
 - Add "Add another log" button inside PlannedWorkoutModal:
-  - opens LogWorkoutModal prefilled and attaches plannedWorkoutId.
+  - opens LogWorkoutModal prefilled with the planned workout's date and type, and attaches plannedWorkoutId.
-- Add a global "+ Log workout" button:
+- Add a global "+ Log workout" button in the top bar / App:
-  - opens LogWorkoutModal with plannedWorkoutId null.
+  - opens LogWorkoutModal with plannedWorkoutId null (unplanned).
-- Save writes to Dexie and updates UI.
+- Save writes to Dexie using the same write-through path as every other mutation, and then calls reload() so React state stays in sync.

+Schema contract — every WorkoutLog written to Dexie MUST have exactly these fields (matching seed.js and the Dexie schema): id             string   (crypto.randomUUID()) plannedWorkoutId  string | null date           string   (YYYY-MM-DD, required) time           string | null  (HH:MM — empty string must be normalised to null) type           string   (same enum as PlannedWorkout.type) distance       number | null  (parse from form; empty string → null) durationMinutes  number | null  (parse from form; empty string → null) notes          string   (default "") createdAt      string   (ISO timestamp, set once at creation) updatedAt      string   (ISO timestamp, updated on every save)

 Implementation:
-- Create pure helper `normalizeLogFormInput(formState)` to:
+1. Pure factory helper `makeLog(fields)` in `src/domain/logHelpers.js`:
+   - Accepts: { plannedWorkoutId, date, type, time?, distance?, durationMinutes?, notes? }
+   - Sets: id = crypto.randomUUID(), createdAt = updatedAt = new Date().toISOString()
-  - convert "" to null for time
+   - Normalises: time "" → null, distance/"" → null (Number or null),
-  - parse numbers
-  - ensure required date/type
-- Use `compareLogsChronological` for display.
+                 durationMinutes/"" → null (Number or null), notes ?? ""
+   - Returns a complete WorkoutLog object ready for db.workoutLogs.put().

+2. Pure normaliser `normalizeLogFormInput(formState)` in `src/domain/logHelpers.js`:
+   - Converts raw form strings to the typed values makeLog expects.
+   - Rules: time "" → null; distance/durationMinutes "" → null, else Number(v).
+   - Ensures date and type are non-empty strings.

+3. Mutation helper `upsertWorkoutLog(log)` already exists in `src/db/mutations.js`
+   (added in Step 1).
+Call it after makeLog — do NOT write to db.workoutLogs directly from the component.

+4. In App.jsx add handler:
+     async function handleSaveLog(formState) {
+       const fields = normalizeLogFormInput(formState);
+       const log    = makeLog(fields);
+       await upsertWorkoutLog(log);   // write-through via mutations.js
+       await reload();                // keep React state in sync with Dexie }
+   Pass handleSaveLog as onSave to LogWorkoutModal.

+5. LogWorkoutModal component (`src/components/LogWorkoutModal.jsx`):
+   - Fields: date (required), type (required), time (optional HH:MM), distance (optional number), durationMinutes (optional number), notes (optional textarea).
+   - When opened from "Add another log": prefill date from planned workout, prefill type from planned workout, plannedWorkoutId set to workout.id.
+   - When opened from "+ Log workout": all fields empty/default, plannedWorkoutId = null.
+   - On submit: calls onSave(formState); on success closes modal.
+   - On cancel / Escape: closes without saving.

 Testing:
+- Unit tests for makeLog:
+  - has id, createdAt, updatedAt fields
+  - time "" is normalised to null
+  - distance "" is normalised to null
+  - durationMinutes "" is normalised to null
+  - plannedWorkoutId is passed through (null or string)
-- Unit tests for normalizeLogFormInput.
+- Unit tests for normalizeLogFormInput:
+  - time "" → null
+  - distance "3.1" → 3.1
+  - durationMinutes "" → null
+  - date and type required (throw or return error if missing)
-- Component test optional: opening modal and saving adds to list (if feasible).
+- Component test (optional): opening modal and saving calls onSave with correct normalised fields.

 Wiring:
-- Ensure attached logs appear immediately in planned workout modal after adding.
+- After saving an attached log, it must appear immediately in the Logs section of the open PlannedWorkoutModal (reload() + workoutLogs re-filter handles this automatically).
+- After saving an unplanned log, the workoutLogs count in the IndexedDB counts section increments.
+- Verify in DevTools → IndexedDB → workoutLogs that the saved record has the exact schema fields listed above (no empty strings for time/distance).

 Output:
-- Manual steps for adding attached and unplanned logs.
+- Manual steps for adding an attached log and an unplanned log.
+- Show that refreshing the page preserves both logs (Dexie persistence).
 - Tests pass.
 ```